Skip to Content

 How to open an oyster

-• Place a cloth over the oyster to provide protection for the palm of your hand.
+• Place a cloth over the oyster to protect your hand.

-• Open the oyster by rotating your wrist, much like turning a handle.
-Never point the knife at your hand when opening the oyster.
+• Open the oyster by rotating your wrist, without pointing the knife towards your hand.

 • Use a knife with a guard to stop it if the blade goes too far into the oyster.

-• Oysters should not be opened more than fifteen minutes before consumption, maximum 30 minutes before and always keep cool once opened.
+Oysters should not be opened more than fifteen minutes before consumption, and should always be kept cool once opened.

-• If you open the oysters before the guests arrive, place them on a large tray in the refrigerator, without detaching the oyster and replace the shell on top.
-When you are ready to serve them, just cut the bottom nerve.
+• If you open the oysters before the guests arrive, place them on a large tray in the fridge, without removing the oyster, and replace the shell on top.
+When you’re ready to serve them, just cut the bottom nerve.

 • Don’t want to spend the evening opening oysters?
 You could hold a little raffle where the winner… opens the next dozen oysters.
 A great way to get everyone involved!